Omeshcoding/Omeshcoding/README.md

 <div width="100%" align="center">
 <h1>Hi I'm Umesh Sharma</h1>
 <p>I'm a  Self-Taught Frontend Web Developer 🌍 I'm based in India.
-I have always been interested in how a certain technologies work and this intrest has pulled me to get in this field.
+I have always been interested in how a certain technologies work and this interest has pulled me to get in this field.
   Web development got more into me when back in 2013 I asked my computer teacher that he did not tech us how to really build a website.
   Below are the stacks that I know currently.
 </p>